Yuliya Malinina | July 18th, 2017

 - Settlement/reconciliation/invoicing visible for suppliers and available for management;

-- Supplier ranking and selling activity monitors for Marketplace owner staff on client side.
+- Supplier ranking and selling activity monitors for Marketplace staff on the client side.

-Supplier-Branded Frontend was the second recommendation to upgrade the client’s Marketplace for future growth and to satisfy eCommerce top standards:
+Supplier-Branded Frontend was the second recommendation that would upgrade the client’s Marketplace for future growth and satisfy eCommerce top standards:

-- Customers see the suppliers’ names who offer a certain product:
+- Customers see the names of the suppliers who offer a certain product:

-- when a customer places an order, the customer itself selects a supplier who will fulfill the order (considering price and shipping conditions for every supplier) and then, the marketplace system routes the order to the supplier;
+- when a customer places an order, he/she selects a supplier who will fulfill the order (considering the price and shipping conditions of every supplier), and then, the marketplace system routes the order to the supplier;

-- customer can view the supplier rank and the supplier statistics (to choose the best supplier for fulfillment), provide feedback about supplier work, and communicate to supplier support team in the case of issues (if needed).
+- a customer can view the supplier’s rank and statistics (to choose the best supplier for each order);

-- Suppliers deliver the items in their own packaging.
+- Suppliers deliver items in their own packaging.
 Returns are sent back to the supplier.

-- Real-time offer management directly in Frontend (for price/inventory mistakes) and special offers (like buy box winner).
+- Real-time offer management directly in Frontend (for price/inventory mistakes) and special offers (like the Buy Box winner);

-- Supervision for order management and order re-routing special cases.
+- Supervision of order management and order rerouting in special cases;

 - KPI for suppliers.